thinktandem/wp-boilerplate/README.md

 **Ke$ha Theme**

 This is a starter theme and it meant to be hacked up.
-If you don't want to have your changed overridden by composer update, do 1 of the following:
+If you don't want to have your changed overridden by composer update, do one of the following:

 1. Rename the theme and run ```find web/ -type d -name '.git*' -exec rm -rf {} +```.
 2. Run: ```find web/ -type d -name '.git*' -exec rm -rf {} +``` and remove the kesha theme from composer.json, then run ```composer update``` again.